Cruise & Maritime Voyages

 Also in 2014, the oldest large passengership in the world, Athena, was chartered from Portuscale Cruises.
 This company took over the fleet of Classic International Cruises and its vintage liners, mainly for the chartermarket.
 Athena was re-named Azores by Portuscale and chartered from january 2015 onwards to CMV after a charter to a German company, Ambiente, was ended prematurely due to low bookings.
 Discovery left the CMV fleet to be broken up and Ocean Countess had also left the fleet and burned later in Greece while being rebuilt.
 All this happened after CMV ended the charters of those ships.
 In december of 2014, also the Astor was bought by CMV.
 She was already sailing Australian cruises under the CMV brand in northern wintertime.
 She continues sailing under the Transocean name in European summer for the German market.

-In the beginning of 2015, also a new flagship was brought into service, the former Holiday of Carnival Cruise Lines, untill then sailing for Iberocruceros as Grand Holiday.
-With 46.000 tons, she is the largest ship that has ever sailed for CMV and she joined Marco Polo and Astoria, that is the new name for Azores, as Magellan in 2015, bringing the CMV fleet up to four ships.
+From 2015 onwards, CMV started a quite remarkable period of extentions to the fleet.
+In the beginning of that year, a new flagship was brought into service after the former Holiday of Carnival Cruise Lines was bought, untill then sailing for Iberocruceros as Grand Holiday.
+With 46.000 tons, she was the largest ship that has ever sailed for CMV and she joined Marco Polo and Astoria, that is the new name for Azores, as Magellan bringing the CMV fleet up to four ships.
 She was also the first ship in the fleet that started sailing in the new colours and of course the most modern, some 20 years younger then Marco Polo.
-In the 2017 season, CMV will also take delivery of the Columbus, when the fleet will be even more extended with the Pacific Pearl as she comes over from P&O Australia.
-She was of course built in 1989 as Sitmar Fairmajesty and she will gain the title of flagship of the CMV fleet.
-The ship will be sailing from Tilburg, England, dedicated to the British market.
-Columbus will be the most modern ship in the CMV fleet when she starts her sailings, and with over 63.000 tons also the largest.
+In the 2017 season, CMV again took delivery of a larger ship, the Columbus, the former Pacific Pearl as she comes over from P&O Australia.
+She was of course built in 1989 as Sitmar Fairmajesty and she now gained the title of flagship of the CMV fleet.
+The ship sails from Tilburg, England, dedicated to the British market.
+Columbus again became the most modern ship in the CMV fleet and with over 63.000 tons also the largest.
+In the same year as Columbus entered service, CMV withdrew from the rivercruises market to concentrate totally on ocean-cruising and the rivercruisers were sold to other lines.

-Several other ships that have sailed or will sail for CMV have been placed elsewhere on the site
+Several other ships that have sailed for CMV have been placed elsewhere on the site

 Ocean Countess (2010-2012) is placed under Cunard Line